delphictech/expo-template/functions/README.md

 yarn install **only use this if you did not install your packages**
 ```
 3. You will see a couple of files added to your directory, and a new folder called functions.
 (Offline Only) If you are setting this up in offline mode you will also see a file called firestore.rules and here you can edit your local firestore rules.
 We recomend installing the [firestore extension](https://marketplace.visualstudio.com/items?itemName=toba.vsfire) in VScode to get highlighting for this file.
-4. cd into you new functions folder and start init the emulator.
-Select functions and firestore and click yes on the rest of the settings
+4. cd into you new functions folder(from this point we will stay in this folder) and start initializing the emulator.
+Select functions and firestore and click yes on the rest of the settings.
+We also recomend copying and pasting our tsconfig.json and tsconfig.dev.json code into your functions folder as well.
+This may help prevent errors in testing.
  ```bash
 firebase init emulators
 ```